CybErr404/StatsProject2/README.md

 data plotter, salter, and smoother, a .jar file plotter, salter, and smoother (one from JFreeChart and the other from Apache Commons Math), a Stock Bot to determine when to buy or sell stocks, and a dataset paper that visualizes data from a Goodreads book dataset and tells a story about the data through statistics problems.

-**NAVIGATION** Go through the src folder to find code related items.
+\n**NAVIGATION** Go through the src folder to find code related items.
 Go through WrittenWorks to find documentation, CSV files, written reports, and results.

 **CODE -**
 Contains code from the updated Stats Library and a .csv file Plotter, Salter, and Smoother written in Java.
 Along with a Java plotter, salter, and smoother,